 - Anatomy slides of all muscles covered in course

 A degree qualification in either:

-- Occupational Therapy, Physiotherapy or Physical Therapy who work with patients suffering from acute and chronic musculoskeletal conditions.
+- Physiotherapy, Osteopathy, Chiropractic, Physical Therapy or a Medical Doctor who work with patients suffering from acute and chronic musculoskeletal conditions.

 - You must be a registered clinician with Professional Indemnity Insurance to enter this course